-Friedman LLP served as our independent registered public accountants for the year ended December 31, 2019.
-Marcum LLP served as our independent registered public accountants for the year ended December 31, 2018.
+Friedman LLP has served as our independent registered public accountants for the years ended December 31, 2020 and 2019.

-The following is a summary of the fees billed or expected to be billed to us by Friedman LLP, our independent registered public accountants, for professional services rendered with respect to the fiscal year ended December 31, 2019 and by Marcum LLP, our former independent registered public accountants, for professional services rendered with respect to the fiscal years ended December 31, 2019 and 2018:
+The following is a summary of the fees billed or expected to be billed to us by Friedman LLP, our independent registered public accountants, for professional services rendered with respect to the fiscal years ended December 31, 2020 and 2019 and by Marcum LLP, our former independent registered public accountants, for professional services rendered with respect to the fiscal year ended December 31, 2019:

-Fried lman LLP Marcum LLP
+Friedm Marcum LLP

-2019 2019 2018
+2020 2019 2019

-Audit fees (1) \$ 45,000 \$ 92,000 \$ 110,846
+Audit fees (1) \$ 80,000 \$ 45,000 \$ 92,000

 Audit-related fees (2) - - -

-Tax fees (3) = 11,000 10,000
+Tax fees (3) - - 11,000

-All other fees (4) - = -
+All other fees (4) - -

-\$ 45,000 \$ 103,000 \$ 120,846
+\$ 80,000 \$ 45,000 \$ 103,000

-- (1) Audit Fees consist of fees billed and expected to be billed for services rendered for the audit of our consolidated financial statements for the fiscal years ended December 31, 2019 and 2018 and, with respect to Marcum, the review of our condensed consolidated financial statements included in our Quarterly Reports on Form 10-Q and in connection with the filing of Forms S-1 and S-8 registration statements. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit of our financial statements and are not reported under "Audit Fees." - (3) Tax Fees consist of fees billed for professional services related to preparation of our U.S. federal and state income tax returns and tax advice. - (4) All Other Fees consist of fees billed for products and services provided by our independent registered public accountants, other than those disclosed above.
+- (1) Audit Fees consist of fees billed and expected to be billed for services rendered for the audit of our consolidated financial statements for the fiscal years ended December 31, 2020 and 2019 and, with respect to Marcum, the review of our condensed consolidated financial statements included in our Quarterly Reports on Form 10-Q and in connection with the filing of Forms S-1 and S-8 registration statements. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit of our financial statements and are not reported under "Audit Fees." - (3) Tax Fees consist of fees billed for professional services related to preparation of our U.S. federal and state income tax returns and tax advice. - (4) All Other Fees consist of fees billed for products and services provided by our independent registered public accountants, other than those disclosed above.

-The Audit Committee, when in operation, is responsible for the appointment, compensation and oversight of the work of the independent registered public accountants, and approves in advance any services to be performed by the independent registered public accountants, whether audit-related or not.
-The Audit Committee, when in operation, reviews each proposed engagement to determine whether the provision of services is compatible with maintaining the independence of the independent registered public accountants.
+The Audit Committee is responsible for the appointment, compensation and oversight of the work of the independent registered public accountants, and approves in advance any services to be performed by the independent registered public accountants, whether audit-related or not.
+The Audit Committee reviews each proposed engagement to determine whether the provision of services is compatible with maintaining the independence of the independent registered public accountants.
 The fees shown above were pre-approved either by our Board or our Audit Committee.